The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Acknowledgments

 \section{Acknowledgments}

-JSB acknowledges support from the Simons' Collaboration on Learning the Universe and the Leverhulme Trust.
+We thank the referee for a constructive report which improved the manuscript.
+JSB acknowledges support from the Simons Collaboration on Learning the Universe and a Leverhulme Trust Early Career Fellowship.
 D.S. acknowledges support from the Science and Technology Facilities Council (STFC) under grant ST/W000997/1.
-The simulations presented in this work were performed using the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (www.csd3.cam.ac.uk), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/P020259/1).
+Support for C.L. was provided by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51538.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+The simulations presented in this work were performed using the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (\href{https://www.csd3.cam.ac.uk}{www.csd3.cam.ac.uk}), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/P020259/1).
 This work made use of the NumPy \citep{Numpy}, SciPy \citep{SciPy}, and Matplotlib \citep{Matplotlib} \textsc{python} packages.